HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 You have 6 HP and die when they have less HP then -your max HP.

-If you're HP is in the negatives but you're not dead, a character can use a First Aid Kit to heal you to 0 HP.
+If you're HP is below 0, but you're not dead, a character can use a First Aid Kit to heal you to 1 HP.
 Being healed in this way gives you 1 Stress.
 ## Experience
 Gain 1XP for every Gold Piece(GP) spent.
 XP can then be spent to:
 - Swap a Class Template. **100XP**